-India scraps import tax on open cell TV panels to boost manufacturing
+India scraps import tax on open cell panels in boost for TV makers

 “TV is the next big focus for us.
 Any incentives or benefits are good for us,” said Agarwal, whose firm is seen making a foray into television sales in the country.

+The federal government’s decision would also provide respite to local TV manufacturers, which have been hit by cheap imports from Vietnam, said Manish Sharma, CEO of Panasonic India, the fourth biggest TV manufacturer in India.

+“The move will allow us to pass the (cost) benefits to the end-consumer, which would mean an about 3-4% reduction in price, thus providing the necessary thrust to the market,” he said.

-Reporting by Sankalp Phartiyal; Editing by Euan Rocha and David Evans
+Reporting by Sankalp Phartiyal; editing by David Evans and Jason Neely